lconcia/life_sciences_ml_at_tacc/docs/section3/Build_Your_Own_CNN.rst

 .. code-block:: python-console

-    Test Accuracy: 86.81%
+    Test Accuracy: 92.86%
-    Test Loss: 0.6583
+    Test Loss: 0.2990

-Our model achieves a test accuracy of 86.81% and a test loss of 0.6583.
+Our model correctly classifies the test images about 93% of the time.
 What an improvement!

 Visualize Predictions with a Confusion Matrix
 ---------------------------------------------